aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to DOCM?</h2>

+MBOX is a popular file format used to store emails.
+It is a widely used format for email archiving and backup.
+However, it is not suitable for editing and formatting emails.
+DOCM is a Microsoft Word document format that is used to store documents with macros.
+It is a powerful format that allows users to add macros and scripts to documents.
+Therefore, it is often used for creating complex documents with macros.
+Converting MBOX to DOCM allows users to edit and format emails with macros.

-For a Python developer, who is trying to add a MBOX to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCM format.
+<h2>How Aspose.Total Helps for MBOX to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert MBOX to DOCM using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOCM format.
+This makes it easy for Python developers to add a MBOX to DOCM conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}